hadronized/mind.nvim/README.md

 Besides that, **Mind** allows you to manipulate trees and nodes.
 Feature set:

-- Everything is interactive and relies on the most recent features of Neovim, including `vim.input` and `vim.select`.
+- Everything is interactive and relies on the most recent features of Neovim, including `vim.ui.input` and `vim.ui.select`.
 Very few dependencies on other plugins, so you can customize the UI by using the plugins you love.
 - Cursor-base interaction.
 Open a tree and start interacting with it!
   - Expand / collapse nodes.
   - Add a node to a tree by adding it before or after the current node, or by adding it inside the current node at the